dbt-labs/docs.getdbt.com/website/docs/docs/guides/understanding-state.md

 ### Establishing state

-State and defer can be set by environment variables as well as CLI flags:
+State and defer can be set by environment variables as well as <Term id="cli" /> flags:

 - `--state` or `DBT_ARTIFACT_STATE_PATH`: file path
 - `--defer` or `DBT_DEFER_TO_STATE`: boolean